mhayv/mhayvine-capulong-summative-1-bmd2id2/README.md

 Any known issues or limitations
 Coded screens
 - Create Account
-- Home
+- Home [All, Interest Focused]
-- Search
-- Events [list the events]
+- Events [Bird Sketching,     ]
 Uncoded Screens
 - Sign in
+- Search
 - Unlisted events
 - Account
 - Home filters

-If there was more time, I would want to add more interests, develop all the screens, and choose mood filters that cover a wider group.
+If there was more time, I would want to add more interests, fully develop all the screens, and choose mood filters that cover a wider group.
 I am also interested in a potential notification feature for saved events as they approach the date, and an event share / RSVP with friends to encourage friend groups to attend together.